m0vefaster/QuickSync/README.md

 # QuickSync
 An application that combines the benefits of Cloud and P2P networks to provide modes for faster sync , conserve battery life ondevices , cost reduction on mobile devices and high availability

-No.	Class Name (.java files) 	Class Definition
+Class Definition
+##	QuickSync
-1	QuickSync	It is the Main Class and starts the UDP Client and Server.
+It is the Main Class and starts the UDP Client and Server.
 Starts the TCP Server.
 Connects to the Cloud.
+##	UdpClient
-2	UdpClient	Runs every 3 seconds and emits a IP-Broadcast packet to notify its identity and weight.
+Runs every 3 seconds and emits a IP-Broadcast packet to notify its identity and weight.
 3	UdpServer	Listens for UDP Messages.
 On receiving a broadcast from another peer, add it to its peer list.
 4	TcpClient	To emit TCP messages like File List and control messages.
 5	TcpServer	Listens for control messages.
 Based on different control messages takes different actions.